sawyer-shi/dify-plugins-aliyun_oss/README.md

 #### Version History
 - **v0.0.1** (2025-09-22): Initial release with file upload and retrieval capabilities, support for multiple directory structures and filename modes

+### Quick Start

+1. Download the aliyun_oss plugin from the Dify marketplace
+2. Configure Alibaba Cloud OSS authorization information
+3. After completing the above configuration, you can immediately use the plugin

 ### Core Features

 #### File Upload to OSS